varun921-tech/deepEval-demo/README.md

 ```

-# For running the test you need to have access to Openai keys and then set OPENAI_API_KEY environment variable in .env file
+### For running the RAG pipeline and deepEval evaluations you need to have access to Openai keys and then set OPENAI_API_KEY environment variable in .env file